 If you're up for a more moderate trek, hit the Garden of the Waxhaws Trail.
 This mile-long path goes around the park's 18-acre lake, offering scenic views and fishing access.
 You and your pup will be guided across a grassy causeway over the dam and through a mixed pine and hardwood forest.
 Some sections of the trail are steep, so watch your step, especially if it has just rained.

 After your hike, duck under a picnic shelter to dig into a packed lunch.
 Other activities offered at the park include camping, boating, birdwatching, and geocaching.
-Doggos are not allowed inside buildings, so have someone from your pawty wait outside with Fido if you'd like to explore museum and 18th-century replica schoolhouse.
+Doggos are not allowed inside buildings, so have someone from your pawty wait outside with Fido if you'd like to explore the museum and 18th-century replica schoolhouse.
 Of course, no visit to the Andrew Jackson State Park is complete without taking a photo with the Boy of the Waxhaws statue.
 Wherever you go in the park, always clean up after your pooch and keep them on a 6-foot leash.
+Bring clean-up bags, and water for your thirsty pup.

 For a pawsome outing with your canine pal in the Midlands, head to the Andrew Jackson State Park!